Below are some Frequently Asked Questions to help you feel prepared and equipped for the camping season.

 If no refund is requested, the refundable balance will remain in your ActiveNet account and may be applied toward another GSNETX campout completed by September 30 of the current year.

-No refunds will be issued for cancellations made within 2 weeks of
+No refunds will be issued for cancellations made within 2 weeks of the campout start date.

-commitments, refunds cannot be processed within 2 weeks of your
+Due to staffing and supply commitments, refunds cannot be processed within 2 weeks of your campout.

 If your group reserved a cabin, the reservation is for the full unit and partial refunds are not available for individuals who are unable to attend.